|Back to Main Print This Page Email to a Friend|

 - Other bacteria associated with complicated or severe infection include Pseudomonas aeruginosa, Enterobacter, and Serratia species as well as gram-positive organisms (including Enterococci species).

 Recurring infections are often caused by different bacteria than those that caused a previous or first infection.

 Changes in the amount or type of acid within the genital and urinary tracts contribute to lowering the resistance to infection.
-For example, beneficial organisms called lactobacilli increase the acidic environment in the female urinary tract.
-Reductions in their number (which, for example, occur with estrogen loss after menopause), increase pH and therefore the risk of infection.
+For example, beneficial organisms called lactobacilli increase the acidic environment in the female urinary tract and thereby reduce the risk of infection.

 Specific Risk Factors in Women

-Sexual Behavior.
-Frequent or recent sexual activity is the most important risk factor for urinary tract infection in young women.
-Nearly 80% of all urinary tract infections in premenopausal women occur within 24 hours of intercourse.
+Sexual Behavior: Frequent or recent sexual activity is the most important risk factor for UTIs in young women.
+Nearly 80% of all UTIs in premenopausal women occur within 24 hours of intercourse.
 UTIs are very rare in celibate women.
-However, UTIs are NOT sexually transmitted infections.
+However, UTIs are not sexually transmitted infections.

 In general, it is the physical act of intercourse itself that produces conditions that increase susceptibility to the UTI bacteria, with some factors increasing the risk.
 For example, women having sex for the first time or who have intense or frequent sex are at risk for a condition called "honeymoon cystitis."

 Certain types of contraceptives can also increase the risk of UTIs.
 In particular, women who use diaphragms tend to develop UTIs.
 The spring-rim of the diaphragm can bruise the area near the bladder, making it susceptible to bacteria.
 Spermicidal foam or gel used with diaphragms, and spermicidal-coated condoms, also increase susceptibility to UTIs.
 Most spermicides contain nonoxynol-9, a chemical that is associated with increased UTI risk.